-It is very important to avoid Accutane if you have mild to moderate acne since the benefits are not worth the risks.
+You might want to avoid taking Accutane if you have mild to moderate acne since the benefits are not worth the risks.
 If you suffer from moderately severe to severe acne, you can opt for Accutane.
 However, the final decision whether to prescribe you Accutane or not lies with your doctor and would assess if your acne is severe enough to warrant a prescription.
-The following solutions should first be tried and only if they don't work can one go ahead to consider Accutane.
+You might first want to look at the options below before considering Accutane.

 The first step in treating acne is to try over the counter medications.
 These drugs are mostly topical medications where you apply them directly to the area affected by acne.
 The active ingredients in most over the counter medications are benzoyl peroxide, tretinoin, sulfur, salicylic acid, antibiotics and alpha hydroxy acids.
 These drugs serve different purposes.
 Firstly, they help to reduce inflammation.
 Secondly, they kill bacteria and make the skin less hospitable to bacteria.
 Over-the-counter acne products can further help decrease sebum on the surface of the skin.
 Last but not the least, these drugs assist in the quick renewal of the skin and help remove dead skin cells so that sebum does not have enough time to clog the pores.